 There are several reasons a refrigerator is not cooling.
-If you would like to spare yourself some time and burden, give Allen Appliance Repair a call for refrigerator repair in CITY, ST. We’re happy to come out and diagnose the problem as well as repair it for you.
+If you would like to spare yourself some time and burden, give Allen Appliance Repair a call for refrigerator repair in South Dakota.
+We’re happy to come out and diagnose the problem as well as repair it for you.

 When your refrigerator has lost its cold anymore, it’s time to see what the problem might be.
 Most times it is something as common as a good coil cleaning.
 However, with new refrigerators, they are equipped with various sensors too.

 Before we look too deep, we inspect the most typical and common reasons for this issue.
 Here are a few of things that we’ve determined lead to a refrigerator not cooling:

 Is the refrigerator plugged in?
 This might seem like it’s a silly question, but we’ve been called out to jobs that this was the problem.
 For some reason, it was not plugged in.
 Maybe a a pet did it, or an electrician while doing a service visit.
 Whatever the case may be, be sure it’s plugged in.

 Check the thermostat inside.
 This is a very typical problem for families with small children in their home.
 After all, children love buttons and dials and so, without understanding they’re doing something wrong, they play with them.
 So, be sure that the thermostat setting isn’t the cause of the warm fridge.

 Check that the vents in the freezer aren’t blocked with food or containers.
 This is very common since sometimes bags of frozen veggies get stuck in the back.
 There can be food in the very back of a freezer that has long been forgotten.